debamitro/minimalist-tree-js/README.md

 aTree.draw ({
    getroots : function1 () { },
    getchildren : function2 (node) { }
+   getlabel : function3 (node) { }
 });
 ```

 function1 returns the root node(s) of the tree
 function2 returns an array of child nodes given the parent node
+function3 returns the text label for a node

 ## Example